perigrin/perl-consultants/README.md

 # Perl Consultants

 This is at the moment a list of consultants that operate in the Perl space.
 I hope to expand this into something more formal but for right now identifying a list is enough.

+Parts of this list are copied from [the Perl5 wiki](https://www.socialtext.net/perl5/index.cgi?perl_businesses).

 ## The list